Yandex Cloud

 Yandex DataSphere allows you to build ML models using the Jupyter Notebook interface.

-To get an idea of how the problem might be solved:
+To get an idea of how to solve the problem:

 2. Configure DataSphere.